Azerbaijan shares data on number of vaccinated citizens for Apr. 24

 Trend:

-Some 16,090 people were vaccinated against COVID-19 in Azerbaijan on Apr.24, Trend reports referring to the Operational Headquarters under the Cabinet of Ministers.
+Some 10,814 people were vaccinated against COVID-19 in Azerbaijan on Apr.25, Trend reports referring to the Operational Headquarters under the Cabinet of Ministers.

 The COVID-19 vaccination in Azerbaijan has been launched on January 18, 2021.